multiversx/mx-sdk-py-cli/CLI.md

 $ mxpy config-env set --help
 usage: mxpy config-env set [-h] ...

-Sets an env value for the active environment.
+Sets an env value for the specified environment.

 positional arguments:
   name        the name of the configuration entry